rust-lang/rust-wiki-backup/Lib-datetime.md

     * Pros:
       * ?

-### Separate Date/Time and Calendar interfaces
+### Separate date/time and calendar interfaces

 Options:
-  * Date/Time coupled to a calendar
+  * date/time is coupled to a calendar
     * Used by:
       * Qt: Gregorian calendar
     * Cons:
       * ?
     * Pros:
       * ?
-  * Date/Time tied to a configurable calendar
+  * date/time is tied to a configurable calendar
     * Used by: Boost, Joda
     * Cons:
       * ?
     * Pros:
       * ?
-  * Date/Time independent of a calendar
+  * date/time is independent of a calendar
     * Used by: Cocoa
     * Cons:
       * ?
     * Pros:
       * ?

-### Support for Date/Time without a timezone
+### Support for date/time without a timezone

 Sometimes the timezone information is missing, e.g. parsing from a textual representation.